Multiplication Memory Nightmares? Let's Set the Record Straight

 Using the distributive property looks like a lot of steps, but I have a feeling that most of you use this property quite often when multiplying and/or adding numbers.

-In the third example, I used my knowledge of 2 and 5 facts and the distributive property to figure out a difficult multiplication fact (Strategies 1, 3, and 4).
+In the second example, I used my knowledge of 2 and 5 facts and the distributive property to figure out a difficult multiplication fact.